Metacaugs/metacaugs.github.io/page/4about.md

 * content
 {:toc}

-## About Us

-Fill this in with a general explaination of whats going on... once that coalesces.
+[//]: # (This may be the most platform independent comment - Fill this in with a general explaination of whats going on... once that coalesces.)

 ## Contact Us / Get Involved